THE EPEOLATRIST'S DICTIONARY

 worship of stars

-Oneiromancy - (also oneiroscopy) a type of magic, or mental ability, allowing the practicioner to read the future and past of given subjects using dreams.
+Oneiromancy: (also oneiroscopy) a type of magic, or mental ability, allowing the practioner to read the future and past of given subjects using dreams.
 The most skilled oneiromancers have endocrine glands that work differently from the normal person's, while rely on intoxicants.

 Samuel Johnson (Left)

-(Source for this bio and for more information re Samuel Johnson below)
+Source for this bio and for more information re Samuel Johnson click

 Samuel Johnson - Wikipedia